eBay/tcphup/README.md

 tcphup is particularily useful for dropping stale TCP keep alive connections during service failovers.

+tcphup targets the destinations to hang up on based on L3/L4 address info.

 # Why tcphup

 tcphup is an alternative to existing approaches which attempt to